 - You may have to pay extra fees for your pet at certain parks or other vacation spots.

 Vacation Etiquette for Families with Pets

-Here are some travel etiquette tips for your animals:
+Here are some travel etiquette tips for you and your animals:

 - There may be a fee or deposit for travelers with pets.
 Don't argue about this.
 If you don't like the policy, look for another hotel that doesn't charge extra.